CMSgov/bluebutton-site-static/_pages/resources-identifier-claim-group.md

 **System URI**: `https://bluebutton.cms.gov/resources/identifier/claim-group`

 ## Description
-A claim is a suite of goods and services and insurances coverages under which adjudication or authorization is requested.
+A claim is provider issued list of professional services and products which have been provided, or are to be provided, to a patient which is sent to an insurer for reimbursement.